Why Vietnam? 10 Reasons Everyone Should Know

 WHY VIETNAM # 7.
 Fast and easy immigration process

 Applying for a visa to Vietnam seems stressful at first- why would you need a visa to Vietnam while you are granted free 30 day entry to Thailand and Ecuador?
 Vietnam requires you anyway, and to alleviate the pain, the process has been made quite easy.
 Besides visa at the embassy, Vietnam visas can also be granted upon arrival.
 All you need to do is to apply online for your approval letter via a number of online travel companies, which are plentiful on the net.
 The visa letter will be emailed to you after 2 days.
-If you leave close to the embassy, it will take only about a week.
+If you leave close to the embassy, it will take only about a 3-5 working days.

 WHY VIETNAM #8.
 It’s a natural thing